Software Testing

 It is one of two parts of the Box Testing approach to software testing.
-Its counterpart, Blackbox testing, involves testing from an external or end-user type perspective.
+Its counterpart, Blackbox testing, involves testing from an external or end-user perspective.
 On the other hand, White box testing in software engineering is based on the inner workings of an application and revolves around internal testing.

 The term "WhiteBox" was used because of the see-through box concept.
 The clear box or WhiteBox name symbolizes the ability to see through the software's outer shell (or "box") into its inner workings.
 Likewise, the "black box" in "Black Box Testing" symbolizes not being able to see the inner workings of the software so that only the end-user experience can be tested.